01-edu/public/subjects/blockchain/node-dashboard/README.md

 ### Scenario

 To analyze our network, we need to simulate some transactions.
 Benchy should propose the following scenarios available with the command `benchy scenario X`.
 Each scenario must provide feedback on its execution, including updated balances after transfers.

-0. Initialise the network by letting it run for a few minutes.
+- Initialize the network by letting it run for a few minutes.
 Validating nodes must have Eth available as reward or part of the initial configuration.

-1. Alice sends every 10 seconds 0.1 ETH to Bob
+- Alice sends every 10 seconds 0.1 ETH to Bob
-2. Cassandra deploys an ERC20 smart contract with 3000 tokens BY, and gives 1000 to Driss and 1000 to Elena.
+- Cassandra deploys an ERC20 smart contract with 3000 tokens BY, and gives 1000 to Driss and 1000 to Elena.
-3. Cassandra tries to send 1 ETH to Driss and immediately tries to cancel it by sending a transaction with a higher fee to send it to Elena.
+- Cassandra tries to send 1 ETH to Driss and immediately tries to cancel it by sending a transaction with a higher fee to send it to Elena.

 ### temporary-failure